You get shingles when the virus that may have given you chickenpox when you were young becomes active again. Doctors don’t know why this happens.

 When the virus wakes up, it causes itching and tingling feelings in your skin that can last up to 5 days.
 Then blisters appear on your body or face, often in a strip on one side of your body.
 You also may have a fever, an upset stomach, headaches, and chills.

-The rashes tend to go away within a month, but shingles can lead to long-term nerve damage and pain, especially in people over 50.
+The rashes tend to go away within a month, but shingles can lead to long-term nerve damage and pain, especially in people over 50 or are immunocompromised.

 About 1 in 3 people in the US will get shingles in their lifetime, or about 1 million people a year.
 It can happen at any age, but you’re more likely to have it as you get older.
 That’s why doctors recommend a shingles vaccine for most people over 50.